 Centipedegrass: The Low-Maintenance Choice

-Centipedegrass is a great choice for those looking for a low-maintenance lawn.
+Centipedegrass is a great choice for those looking for a low-maintenance grass.
 It’s an attractive, drought-tolerant grass variety that doesn’t require frequent mowing or fertilizing.

 But it has its drawbacks, too; Centipedegrass can have difficulty growing in shady areas and needs to be reseeded every few years to keep it healthy.